 It is interesting to note that some Christian apologists did question Nabeel Qureshi’s “Islamic upbringing”.
 One of them was Seth Dunn, in which he says (while commenting on Nabeel’s contradictory story on having been converted through a “dream“6):

-In other words, Nabeel Qureshi’s so-called “Muslim upbringing” was a convenient “hammer” against the Muslims that the Christian missionaries utilised to the fullest.
+In other words, Nabeel Qureshi’s so-called “Muslim upbringing” was a convenient “hammer” against the Muslims which the Christian missionaries utilised to the fullest.

 There has been no such data produced and we believe that there will be no such data any time soon, simply because it does not exist.
 Nabeel Qureshi’s tired polemics on the issue of Allah (God), the personality of the Prophet Muhammad(P), the concept of jihad and anything else apart from this will not change the minds of Muslims to consider Christianity as a valid option.

-Certainly, the credentials of Hans Kung is much more impeccable than the highly polemical and disputed authority that Nabeel Qureshi represents !
+Certainly, the credentials of Hans Kung is much more impeccable than the highly polemical (Acts 17 Apologetics) and disputed authority that Nabeel Qureshi represents !

-Generally speaking, however, there was no polemical inquiry from Nabeel Qureshi on Islam that has not already been analysed, debated, answered and refuted already by the many Muslim apologists and the online Islamic da’wah movement in general.
+Generally speaking, however, there was no polemical inquiry from Nabeel Qureshi on Islam that had not already been analysed, debated, answered and refuted already by the many Muslim apologists and the online Islamic da’wah movement in general.
 Indeed, the general opinion among Muslims regarding the Prophet(P) is one of being merciful, the total opposite of what Nabeel Qureshi represents :

 Qureshi’s rejection of the learned scholars of his community in favor of the internet.…is comparable to an atheist learning everything she knows about Christianity from Richard Dawkins.10

 In spite of the meagre achievements of Nabeel Qureshi in the Muslim world, this had not stopped the Western Christian public — deluded by the mythical influence of their fallen hero — to donate money to his cause, even in death.
-Nabeel’s GoFundMe page reached up to USD700,000.00 after the news of his death was known to the public sphere, and the monthly amount he receives from Patreon had not wavered either.
-His wife, Michelle Qureshi, fully exploited the death of her late husband by announcing publicly that she will continue his “ministry”.13 It seems obvious to us that those managing the crowdfunding pages of their fallen comrade are making a huge profit out of this sensationalism.
+Nabeel’s GoFundMe page reached up to USD700,000.00 after the news of Nabeel Qureshi death was known to the public sphere, and the monthly amount he receives from Patreon had not wavered either.
+His widow, Michelle Qureshi, fully exploited the death of her late husband by announcing publicly that she will continue his “ministry“13.
+It seems obvious to us that those managing the crowdfunding pages (most especially his widow!) of their fallen comrade are making a huge profit out of this sensationalism for personal gain.

 This was the question posed by the Christian polemicists, guised in the form of an op-ed by Frank Turek and another in a blog post.
 This must have been the question that had been playing in their minds when Nabeel Qureshi first announced that he had Stage IV cancer on August 31, 2016.

-We find the statement made by Frank Turek in reference to Muslims extremely polemical and totally below the belt, as he wrote that:
+We find the statement made by Frank Turek in reference to Muslims extremely polemical and totally below the belt, as he wrote :

 This may or may not have been true as we would like to keep an open mind on this, but we leave the interested reader to follow the trail and check out the evidence for themselves as to whether God may have indeed “killed” Nabeel Qureshi because He did answer what Nabeel had prayed for…and it has nothing to do with the Muslims.

-It should be noted that Nabeel never once addressed the issue of Mirza Ghulam Ahmad when talking about his past — whether in his books or in his speeches — because he knew that to do so will lend little credence to his claims of being a “former Muslim” and totally remove any vestige of his credibility.
-He unabashedly capitalised on that label to the point of making a huge fortune from his various evangelical ventures, with the backing of the Christian establishment.
+It is very interesting to note that despite his claims of Seeking Allah Finding Jesus (as is the title of his book), Nabeel Qureshi had never once addressed the issue of Mirza Ghulam Ahmad while talking about his past — whether in his books ; most especially his popular Seeking Allah Finding Jesus book, his online courses or in his speeches — because he knew very well that to do so will lend little credence to his claims of being a “former Muslim” and totally remove any vestige of his credibility.
+He unabashedly capitalised on that label to the point of making a huge fortune from his various evangelical ventures, with the full backing of the Christian establishment.